AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * The ability to design the playback components using HTML5 and CSS.
 * Have embedded playback.
-* Use adaptive and progressive streaming depending on the browser’s capability.
+* Use adaptive and progressive streaming depending on the browser's capability.

 You extend the reach of your rich media content to desktop, tablet, and mobile users, and ensure a streamlined video experience.